Annapurna Circuit trek

 The Annapurna Circuit trek has a variety of conditions, but most of the walk is on well-established paths and not too high.
 The crossing of the Thorong La is the highpoint of the trip both in terms of altitude and the breathtaking views of the mountains.

 It is likely to be below freezing on several nights and the crossing of the Thorong La it will be very cold so prepare with warm clothing, a hat and gloves.
 The weather on the pass can be variable, and even occasionally impassable, so do expect some snow or ice.

-You don't need to be a super hiker for this trip, but by the end you will be feeling very mountain fit, suntanned and filled with positivity!
-Some of the views are really great, you can see the whole horizon filled with mountains from one end to the other.
-It's also very safe, and it's fair to say that this is a busy trek in the high season so you will meet many people.
-If you are looking for solitude then maybe think of a trek which is less frequented like the Manaslu Circuit or Kanchenjunga Circuit.
-Do call us if you want a chat about which trek is best suited to your needs and abilities.
+You don't need to be a super hiker for this trip, but by the end you will be feeling very mountain fit, hopefully suntanned and filled with positivity!
+It's fair to say that this is a popular trek in the high season so you will meet lots of different nationalities on the trail.

 |1||Arrive Kathmandu [Itinerary Starts]|

 |6||Dharapani - Chame|

 |8||Pisang - Manang|